aigc-apps/PAI-RAG/README_EN.md

 - create_docs: Path of knowledge file and related file configuration, default is `/docs`.
 - query_topk: Number of relevant results returned by the ADB vector retrieval.
 - prompt_template: Prompt customized by user.
+    - default: `"Answer user questions concisely and professionally based on the following known information.
+If the answer cannot be obtained from it, please say 'Unable to answer the question based on the known information' or 'Insufficient relevant information provided'.
+Fabricated scores are not allowed to be added in the answer.
+The answer should be in Chinese. \n=====\nKnown information:\n{context}\n=====\nUser question:\n{question}" `

 ## Step 3: Run main.py
 1. Upload Local Knowledge File